bschaatsbergen/go-tpm-tls/README.md

 ### `func Open(device string, handle Handle) (*Key, error)`

 Opens the TPM at `device` and attaches to the key at `handle`.
-The returned `Key` owns the device and closes it on `Close`, so nothing else in the process holds that descriptor and there is no ordering for the caller to arrange.
+The `Key` owns the device and closes it with `Close`.

 `DefaultDevice` is `/dev/tpmrm0`, the Linux resource manager device.
 Opening it usually needs root or membership of the `tss` group.

 ### `func New(rw io.ReadWriter, handle Handle) (*Key, error)`

-Attaches over a transport you already have, for when the TPM is shared with other code in the same process, or in tests against a simulator.
-The caller keeps ownership: `Close` releases the key and leaves the transport open.
+Attaches over a transport you already have.
+The caller keeps ownership, so `Close` releases the key and leaves the transport open.
+Use it when the TPM is shared with other code in the same process, or in tests against a simulator.

-Sharing puts ordering on the caller.
-A TPM answers one command at a time, and a single file descriptor carries one exchange at a time. `Sign` takes a lock, so concurrent handshakes with one `Key` are safe, but that lock does not cover commands the caller sends over `rw` directly.
+Sharing puts ordering on you.
+A TPM runs one command at a time and a file descriptor carries one exchange at a time. `Sign` locks, so concurrent handshakes with one `Key` are safe, but the lock does not cover commands you send over `rw` yourself.

-The handle may be persistent or transient.
-A transient one only resolves over the transport that created it, so it is useful when the same process both creates and uses the key, and useless across processes.
+The handle can be persistent or transient.
+Transient handles only resolve on the transport that created them, so they are no use across processes.

 ### `func OpenForCertificate(device string, cert *x509.Certificate) (*Key, error)`

 Attaches to the key matching the certificate's public key.
-This is usually the call you want.
-The handle a key sits at is a provisioning decision, so putting it in your source couples the application to how one machine was set up, and the certificate you are about to present already says which key to sign with.
+Usually the call you want, since it saves configuring a handle that differs from machine to machine.

 ### `func NewForCertificate(rw io.ReadWriter, cert *x509.Certificate) (*Key, error)`